Manual Machining

 vertical column and knee mill

-A manual mill with a spindle that is perpendicular to the floor and machine worktable.
+A manual mill with a spindle that is perpendicular to the ground and machine worktable.
 Vertical column and knee mills, or milling machines, are more common than horizontal mills.

 vise

 A workholding device with two jaws that grip and hold a workpiece in place.
-Vises are often used to hold workpieces on the mill.
+A vise is commonly used for workholding on the mill.

 walking